Art Gilmore

-Arthur Wells Gilmore, known as Art Gilmore (March 18, 1912 – September 25, 2010) was an American actor and announcer heard on radio and television programs, children's records, movies, trailers, radio commercials, and documentary films.
+Arthur Wells Gilmore (March 18, 1912 – September 25, 2010) was an American actor and announcer heard on radio and television programs, children's records, movies, trailers, radio commercials, and documentary films.
 He also appeared in several television series and a few feature films.

 Biography

 Reared in Tacoma, Washington, Gilmore attended Washington State University in 1931, where he was a member of the Chi chapter of Phi Mu Alpha Sinfonia music fraternity and a member of the Alpha Omicron chapter of Theta Chi fraternity.
 In 1935, he was hired to work as an announcer for Seattle's KOL Radio.
-In 1936, he became a staff announcer for the Warner Brothers' radio station KFWB in Hollywood and then moved to the CBS-owned station KNX as a news reader.
-During World War II, he served as a fighter-director U.S. Navy officer aboard an aircraft carrier in the Pacific Ocean.
+In 1936, he became a staff announcer for the Warner Brothers radio station KFWB in Hollywood and then moved to the CBS-owned station KNX as a news reader.
+During World War II he served as a fighter-director U.S. Navy officer aboard an aircraft carrier in the Pacific Ocean.

 Leaving the Navy, he decided to become a professional singer and returned to Hollywood.

-With a group of notable Hollywood radio stars, including Edgar Bergen, Ralph Edwards and Jim Jordan, Gilmore founded Pacific Pioneer Broadcasters in 1966.
+With a group of notable Hollywood radio stars, including Edgar Bergen, Ralph Edwards, Les Tremayne, and Jim Jordan, Gilmore founded Pacific Pioneer Broadcasters in 1966.
 At the time of his death, he was Chairman Emeritus of PPB.
 The organization presents the Art Gilmore Career Achievement Award four times each year to celebrities who have made notable contributions to the broadcasting and related industries.
 The organization was renamed Hollywood Media Professionals in 2019.
+Pacific Pioneer Broadcasters materials are at American Radio Archives.